B59-CloudDevOps/learn-kubernetes/README.md

     Whenever you enable an addon on EKS, technically aws on the backend is deploying those resources for you in the kube-system namespace

 > Network Policies ( Start with ) : Yesetrday we didn't record the session, so will reCap this.

+> HPA vs VPA
+    Horizontal Pod Autoscaling, Vertical Pod Autoscaling

+    VPA: The same pod with the turned down and based on the recommendation controller will allocate more resources, but this involves downtime
+        VPA can be deployed in 2 modes:
+            Manual Mode  ( vpc just gives you recommendations on what are limits and requests of the cpu and & memory) Auto Mode    ( Automatically updates the values ) Most of the times, we do the tuning of cpu, memory by VPA in manual mode.

+Can HPA & VPA work together:
+    Yes, but:
+    HPA scales replicas.
+    VPA adjusts resource requests.
+    Be careful: HPA scales based on resource utilization %, which VPA can affect by changing resource requests.
+    Best practice: Use VPA for recommendations only, or tune both with care.